realA10001986/Dash-Gauges/DIY/README.md

 The Panel consists of several parts:
 - A Control Board
-- The gauges: In the Original, the small ones were made by Phaostron (631 series), the large one by Simpson (Model 49).
-In the picture above you see two H&P 631-14672 (built by Phaostron) and a Simpson 49L VU Meter disguised as the "Plutonium chamber" gauge.
-Many other types of meter can be used.
+- The gauges: In the picture above you see two H&P 631-14672 (built by Phaostron) and a Simpson 49L VU Meter disguised as the "Plutonium chamber" gauge.
+Many other types of meters can be used.
 - Aluminium (Aluminum) bezel; can be purchased at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/).
 The measurements are in the ["enclosure"](/DIY/enclosure) folder of this repository.

 ## Control board